-- Being honest, open and not judging each other during these exercises will help us learn more about mental health and each other. - As we learned in the first Behind Happy Faces workshop, we are all trying to address different challenges in our lives.
-Yet, sometimes we aren't talking about them with those who can help. - Opening up in these lessons allows us to support each other and know how to be there when it matters most.
+- Being honest, open and non-judgmental of each other during these exercises will help us learn more about mental health and our sisters.
+CHANGE PPT SLIDE - As we learned in the first Behind Happy Faces workshop, we are all trying to address different challenges in our lives.
+Yet, sometimes, we are not talking about them with those who can help. - Opening up in these lessons allows us to grow closer as sisters, support each other and know how to be there when it matters most.
 CHANGE PPT SLIDE

-Take one page of flip chart paper and turn it horizontally.
-Refer to the mental health spectrum diagram on the Power- Point.
+Take one page of paper and turn it horizontally.
+Refer to the mental health spectrum diagram on the PowerPoint.
 Please draw this spectrum on your page.
+Once everyone is finished drawing the spectrum, explain each part of the spectrum to the group.